MasMedIm/derangement/README.md

 Use this library to know the result !

-Base on this formula :
+Based on this formula :

 ![Formula](https://github.com/MasMedIm/derangement/edit/master/formula.png)